 Evening puja | Image © Kirsty Porter 2011

-Buddhafield retreats are camping events, held on a number of beautiful secluded sites in the south-west of England.
+Buddhafield retreats are camping events, held on a number of beautiful secluded sites mainly in Devon, Somerset and Sussex.
 They offer an opportunity to take a break from everyday routines and to experience oneself anew in the stillness and beauty of nature.
 On our retreats we look for inspiration in the Buddha’s teaching and in the natural world, while living simply and kindly in a supportive communal environment.